- Distance from Atlanta: 72 miles

-Just an hour's drive from Atlanta, the lively college town of Athens has always been a beloved destination among music fans, with a thriving live music scene and noteworthy bands including the B-52s and R.E.M. getting their start there.
+Just an hour's drive from Atlanta, the lively college town of Athens has always been a beloved destination among music fans, with a thriving live-music scene and noteworthy bands including the B-52s and R.E.M. getting their starts there.
 But of late, Athens' culinary and arts scenes are hitting their stride.
 A bumper crop of talented chefs is innovating with creative farm-to-table concepts, while new galleries and studios (even a pop-up or two) are at the heart of an exciting, up-and-coming arts scene.
 At the same time, mainstay cultural icons, including the Georgia Theatre and Georgia Museum of Art have unveiled splendid renovations.
-These are our picks for the best restaurants, galleries, and places to enjoy live music. –by Blane Bachelor
+These are our picks for the best restaurants, galleries, and places to enjoy live music. – by Blane Bachelor

-3 For an iconic way to experience Athens' legendary live music scene, take in a show at the Georgia Theatre.
-The building, which has been around since the late 1800s, was nearly destroyed by a fire in 2009, but it's returned to its former glory (though scars from the fire can still be seen on some of the brick walls).
+3 For an iconic way to experience Athens' legendary live-music scene, take in a show at the Georgia Theatre.
 If you're in the mood for lounging instead, grab a drink on the beautiful rooftop bar.

 2 A hidden gem in Georgia that will delight art enthusiasts, the Georgia Museum of Art is a remarkable venue for a city of Athens' size.
-A $20 million, 30,000-square-foot expansion was unveiled in 2011, adding more space for permanent collections, which concentrate on American paintings and include works of such icons as Georgia O'Keeffe and Andrew Wyeth.
+A $20 million, 30,000-square-foot expansion has added more space for permanent collections, which concentrate on American paintings and include works of such icons as Georgia O'Keeffe and Andrew Wyeth.
 Another plus?
 The suggested donation is a mere $3.

 3 For a mid-morning caffeine break, pop into Athens' most popular coffee shop, Jittery Joe's, which has earned a cult following in the South.
 Their coffee makes a great gift too, so stock up while you're in the spacious tasting room.